rkaunismaa/LangChain-Playground/hwchase17/README.md

 ## Friday, April 19, 2024

+Stuff (agents.ipynb)
-Stuff is failing for local models when we try to use tools ... ugh.
+is failing for local models when we try to use tools ... ugh.
 Is there some way to fix this??

 ## Sunday, April 14, 2024